ga-adi-gelato/Course-Materials/lessons/java-essentials/java-debugging-fundamentals/readme.md

 The program should run, but a new window will pop up on the bottom, and you should see your code change slightly.

-> Instructor Note: Show how the Debugging console works

 <p align="center">
 <img src="./screenshots/breakpoint3.png"/>
 </p>